 Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please explain in which circumstances your country could consider enforcing such sentence.
+If the answer is “Yes” or “Yes, in part”, please explain in which circumstances your country could consider enforcing such sentence. [agreed]

 Before refusing extradition, does your country consult, where appropriate, with the requesting State to provide it with ample opportunity to present its opinions and to provide information relevant to its allegation (art.
 16, para.
-16)?
+16)? [agreed]

 Yes No

 50bis.
-States are invited to share their experiences and challenges in using the Convention with other State parties regarding extraditions matters.
+States are invited to share their experiences and challenges in using the Convention with other State parties regarding extraditions matters. [agreed]

 B. Mutual legal assistance (article 18)

 Does your country respond to reasonable requests by the requesting State Party on the progress on its handling of the request in accordance with art.
 18, para.
-24?
+24? [move after 61bis]

 Yes Yes, in part No

-Please explain.
+Please explain. [agreed]

 In your country, is mutual legal assistance afforded: